MileHacker Logo

 National dishes: slow-cooked fava beans and Egyptian falafel (made from fava beans), served with bread.

-Hearty breakfast, widely available at street stalls.
+Hearty breakfast, widely available at market stalls.

 Koshary